CAM-Gerlach/spyder-api-docs/docs/plugin_development.rst

 Adding timer controls to the toolbar
 ====================================

-Now that our plugin updates the timer in the Spyder's toolbar, we will perform a second improvement to control the timer.
+Now that our plugin updates the timer in Spyder's toolbar, we'll add some controls for it, by:

-We can accomplish this goal by doing the following activities.
-First, :ref:`creating-instance`.
-Second, :ref:`adding-actions`.
-Third, :ref:`implementing_behavior`.
-Fourth, :ref:`registering_toolbar`.
+#. :ref:`creating-instance`,
+#. :ref:`adding-actions`,
+#. :ref:`implementing_behavior`,
+#. :ref:`registering_toolbar`, and
-Finally, :ref:`reviewing_changes`.
+#. :ref:`reviewing_changes`.

-Implementing the changes to control the timer will be useful to learn how to work with toolbars, menus, and actions in Spyder.
+Implementing these changes will help us learn how to work with toolbars, menus, and actions in Spyder.
 For future reference, we'll call this revision ``TOOLBAR``.